 - Parents Evenings

 - Review meetings

 - Sensory circuits

-- Team around the child meetings
+- Team around the family meetings (TAF)

 I'm pleased with how he is doing; I've noticed a difference in his engagement levels as he wants to read more at home.
 I'm really pleased with her progress this year and I've seen a positive change in her.